resbazSQL/lc-webscraping/_episodes/02-dom.md

 ~~~
 {: .html}

-We can see from the source code that the title of this page is in a `title` element that is itself inside the
+We can see from the source code that the title of this page is in a `<title>` element that is itself inside the
-`head` element, which is itself inside an `HTML` element that contains the entire content of the page.
+`<head>` element, which is itself inside an `<html>` element that contains the entire content of the page.